jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 *< P: Reference target has a reference target itself. >*

 When you’ve reached the reference line’s target symbol, this target symbol may have another reference line.
-In order to find out if it does, the object and type of the object symbol that holds the target square might be tracked down, because the object stores the line targets of its procedure.
+In order to find out if it might, the object and type of the object symbol that holds the target square might be tracked down, because the object stores the line targets of its procedure.

 A reference line’s entering a symbol is not another access, just like any other line entering a symbol is not another access either, even though it involves tracking down of object and type.
 Tracking down object and type is a more common thing than an access.
 It’s merely *involved* in an access, rather than being the access itself.
 It is also *involved* in figuring out a procedure reference line target.
 Every step in finding the procedure reference target involves tracking down a type and object.
 The reference lines might be followed until you find the target procedure and then that’s the procedure to call.